Harvey Unga

-William Harvey Unga (born January 18, 1987) is a former American football fullback and the current running backs coach for the Brigham Young University football team.
-He was drafted by the Chicago Bears with a seventh round pick in the 2010 Supplemental Draft.
-He played college football at Brigham Young where he became the school's second all-time leading rusher.
+William Harvey Unga (born January 18, 1987) is an American former professional football fullback and the current running backs coach for the BYU Cougars.
+He was selected by the Chicago Bears in the seventh round of the 2010 NFL supplemental draft.
+He played college football for the BYU Cougars where he became the school's second all-time leading rusher.

 College career

 After the season-opener against the Arizona Wildcats in 2007, Unga earned the Mountain West Conference (MWC) offensive player of the week award.
 He had gained 194 all-purpose yards, with 127 yards coming from receptions.
 Unga became the starting running back in 2007 due to an injury to Fui Vakapuna in the prior season.
 As a starter, Harvey rushed for over 1,000 yards in just 11 games, with this mark reached in the second quarter against their in-state rivals, Utah, on November 24, 2007.
 He was named the MWC Freshman of the Year.
 He had the second-most yards gained by a freshman in MWC history, and third among all freshman running backs in the nation in 2007.

 In 2009, Unga rushed for 1,087 yards and 11 touchdowns, and became the school's second all-time leading rusher with 3,455 yards.
 He earned first-team All-MWC honors following the season.

 On April 16, 2010, Unga voluntarily withdrew from BYU after violating its honor code.